 Northumberland Coastal Path - 8 Days & 7 Nights8 Days & 7 Nights 4.4 Read 21 reviews

-- Walking along sweeping sands and breathing in fresh sea air.
+- Walk along sweeping sands and breathe in fresh sea air

-- Discovering ancient castles and ruins including Warkworth, Dunstanburgh and Bamburgh.
+- Discover ancient castles and ruins including Warkworth, Dunstanburgh and Bamburgh

-- Enjoying the local seafood specialities Craster kippers.
+- Enjoy the local seafood speciality Craster kippers

 What To Expect